colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 - Baseline response time: 1.8s p95
 - **Three-pillar validation:** Layer 2 real-time fabric delivers Instant (I) need

-✅ **Lexicon (L):** 3/5 → 4/5
+✅ **Lexicon (L):** 2/5 → 4/5
 - Clarification rate: 12% → 4.8%
 - Confidence threshold: 0.88 → 0.90
 - Entity resolution: 97% accurate
 - **Three-pillar validation:** Layer 3 semantic layer fulfills Natural (N) and Contextual (C) needs

-✅ **Solid (S):** Maintained 4/5
+✅ **Solid (S):** 3/5 to 4/5
 - Cross-system PCP consistency: 97% → 98%
 - Data accuracy: 97%
 - Quality gates: Active on all data flows
 - **Three-pillar validation:** Layer 1 storage foundation enables Adaptive (A) need

-**GOALS™ Progress:** 17/25 → 20/25 (+3 points from Lexicon improvement)
+**GOALS™ Progress:** 15/25 → 20/25 (+5 points: G+1, O+1, L+2, S+1)

 **The Trust Flywheel in Motion:** Week 11 showed the flywheel turning.
 Clinicians noticed the improved disambiguation—the Lexicon enhancement.
 Their positive feedback validated that the Natural need was being met.
 That feedback informed further tuning of confidence thresholds.
-Trust built on trust.
+Trust—one conversation at a time.

-**Key insight:** All five GOALS are at 4/5 or maintained.
+**Key insight:** All five GOALS are now at 4/5.
 Only one gap remains: Governance needs to reach 5/5 for healthcare's clinical AI requirements.

 ---